I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 Yes, I admit to being a hopeless dweeb but I will never apologize for it.

-With a Woodward and Bernstein wanna-be complex (and a deep love of the Mary Tyler Moore show) into the news media I went.
+With a Woodward and Bernstein wanna-be complex (and a deep love of the Mary Tyler Moore show) into the news media I went, anticipating a lively career.

 I got my college degree at O.S.U. in Mass Communications in 1980.
 Dad wanted me to pursue science like my siblings, but I had to be the rebellious one. 🙂

 I never achieved the heights of Woodward and Bernstein by any stretch of the imagination, but I worked at a higher level than Mary Richards.
 I’m not sure if I turned the world on with my smile but I was fortunate to have the opportunity of covering many incredible stories as a TV news field producer, videographer, tape editor and freelance video producer.
-Most of my career was spent at WSMV-TV in Nashville.
+Most of my career was spent at WSMV-TV in Nashville, Tennessee.
+I began there as a fresh-faced youngster in 1983.

 I ended up not covering politics much.
 Mostly I did science, medical, and social issue stories.
 That was all fine with me as I loved those topics too.